cs-uob/COMSM0085/exercises/part2/src/css/framework.md

 For the next exercise, style the form.

   - Put another section tag around the form and its heading (so the container tag will have two direct children, both of them sections).
-  - Using the bulma [form documentation](https://bulma.io/documentation/form/general/), add tags and classes to the form as necessary so it looks similar to the milligram one (full width fields, labels immediately above the fields, coloured button with rounded corners).
+  - Using the bulma [form documentation](https://bulma.io/documentation/form/general/), add tags and classes to the form as necessary so it looks similar to the Milligram one (full width fields, labels immediately above the fields, coloured button with rounded corners).
 You don't have to make the button purple, use `is-primary` to make it blue.

 Finally, add and style a [bulma component](https://bulma.io/documentation/components/) of your own choice on the page.

 ## Bootstrap

-The most popular CSS framework is [bootstrap](https://getbootstrap.com), developed by twitter.
+The most popular CSS framework is [bootstrap](https://getbootstrap.com), developed by Twitter.
 If you are interested and have some spare time, you can have a look at it - it has lots of different components and options to customise the styling further with themes.

 Bootstrap includes a JavaScript file as well as a stylesheet: for some components like tabbed pages, you need the scripts to make clicking on a tab switch to the correct content.